swaroopar/inprogress-engineer/docs/javascript/modules.md

 Files can be explicitly have `.cjs` extension to say that the code is written in CommonJS format.

-:::important
+:::important[First Module Framework]
-This is the module ecosystem created by Node and wasn't intended to work on browser.
+This is the module framework created by Node and wasn't intended to work on browser.
 Basically used by server-side applications.
 Browsers don't support this.

 This was the first module system in the JavaScript ecosystem.